Jūjika no Rokunin: Uruma's Family

 He is the younger brother of Shun Uruma.
 He has a cheerful personality and a gentle side, such as petting abandoned cats.
 It is said that he felt lightly that his brother was being bullied.
 After the transfer of his brother Shun Uruma was decided, he was in a car with his parents and suffered a traffic accident by Kyou, and became unconscious as a result.
 He later dies at the hands of Kyou as the latter stabs the former with a knife protruding from his back.
+Kakeru was a nice and caring boy, he loved his brother and he died 3 times but only one time he stopped being alive.